simchildress/4110-Rubik-s-Cube-Solver/README.md

 Then run ./rubiks

-This will open up a prompt section to input your rubiks cube one face at a time.
+This will open up a prompt section to input your rubiks cube one face at a time, please note that you should start with the yellow face on top and the blue side facing you.

 When done, it will spit out your rubiks cube.